Bangladesh: Performing arts

 Theatre in Bangladesh includes various forms with a history dating back to the 4th century CE.
 It includes narrative forms, song and dance forms, supra-personae forms, performances with scroll paintings, puppet theatre and processional forms.
 The Jatra is the most popular form of Bengali folk theatre.
-Apart from the various forms of Indian classical dances, including the Kathakali, Bharatanatyam, Odissi and Manipuri dances–native dance traditions have formed across the country.
+Apart from the various forms of Indian classical dances, including the Kathakali, Bharatanatyam, Odissi and Manipuri dances—native dance traditions that developed across the country.

 Music of Bangladesh can be classed into classical, light-classical, devotional, and popular.
-Classical music in Bangladesh is represented by the common forms of devotional music across the Indian subcontinent; such as the Hindustani classical music genre dhrupad and khayal.
+Classical music in Bangladesh is represented by the common forms of devotional music across the Indian subcontinent, such as the Hindustani classical music genre dhrupad and khayal.
 Other major forms include qawwali and kirtan.
 Rabindra Sangeet and Nazrul Sangeet retain their popularity.
 Native folk music features the baul mystical tradition, which was popularised by Lalon in the 18th century, and is listed by UNESCO as a Masterpiece of Intangible Cultural Heritage.
 Other native lyric-based forms of folk music include bhatiali, bhawaiya, dhamail, kavigan, jarigan, sari gan, marfati, and gombhira.

 Folk music is accompanied by instruments such as the ektara, dotara, dhol, bansuri (a type of flute), mandira, khanjani, sarinda, khamak, dugdugi, juri, jhunjhuni and majira (a type of cymbal).
 Bangladesh has a rich tradition of Indian classical music, which uses instruments like the sitar, tabla, sarod, and santoor.
-Musical organisations and schools such as the Bangladesh Shilpakala Academy and Chhayanaut have played significant roles in preserving the traditions of Bengali folk music.
+Musical organisations and schools such as the Bangladesh Shilpakala Academy and Chhayanaut have helped preserve the traditions of Bengali folk music.

 Sabina Yasmin and Runa Laila are considered two of the greatest female playback singers in the country.
 Andrew Kishore, another leading playback singer, is considered the "King of Playback".
 Azam Khan, nicknamed the "Pop Samrat" and the "Rock Guru", is a founding figure of Bangladeshi rock.
 Musicians such as Ayub Bachchu and James have also gained nationwide popularity.
 Shayan Chowdhury Arnob has been an influential figure in indie rock.
 Popular pop singers in the 21st century include Habib Wahid and Tahsan Rahman Khan.
 Influential heavy metal include Artcell and Warfaze.

 Media and cinema

 The history of press in Bangladesh dates back to 1860, when the first printing press was established in Dhaka.
-The media in Bangladesh is diverse, competitive, commercial and profitable.
+Bangladesh has a diverse media landscape, including commercial and state-owned outlets.
 Prominent news agencies in Bangladesh include Bangladesh Sangbad Sangstha (BSS) and Bdnews24.com.
 Television is the most popular form of media consumption.
 Bangladesh Television (BTV) is the sole state-owned television network with nationwide coverage.
 Private television networks include ATN Bangla, Channel I, NTV, RTV, Ekushey TV, Ekattor TV, Jamuna TV and Somoy TV.
 Print media is the second-most widely consumed, and newspapers are privately owned and outspoken, including The Daily Star, Dhaka Tribune, The Financial Express, Bangladesh Pratidin, Kaler Kantho, Prothom Alo, The Daily Ittefaq and Jugantor.